 ABOUT ME

-Hi, I’m Lynsey Michelle Wells — creative producer and passionate advocate for the arts.
+Hi, I’m Lynsey Michelle Wells — artistic director and passionate advocate for the arts.

 Born and raised in Grimsby, North East Lincolnshire, my life has always been rooted in creativity.
 From a young age, I immersed myself in the arts — dancing from childhood and teaching by the age of 15.
 Alongside dance, I trained in acting and singing, carving out a career as a multi-disciplinary performer across theatre, cabaret, and circus arts.